anshimagupta/cli/Compute.md

         --catalog 'Public Catalog' --template 'Ubuntu Server 12.04 LTS (amd64 20150127)' \
         --network default-routed-network --mode POOL

-It is possible to create more than one instances from a template by using the 'count' parameter.
+It is possible to create more than one instances from a template by using the `count` parameter.
 The following example creates 10 virtual machines from a template:

     vca vapp create --vapp myvapp --vm myvm \
         --catalog 'Public Catalog' --template 'Ubuntu Server 12.04 LTS (amd64 20150127)' \